-I would promote myself as if my life depended on it.
+Then, I promoted myself as if my life depended on it.

 I would not ever try to “pick” someone’s brain for help.
 I will support them however I could if I didn’t have the money to pay for their product or service.

-I will be of service to my target audience.
+The last step I took was to become a service to my target audience.